wenbinyugroup/ivabs/docs/source/ivabs/getstart.rst

 Run iVABS with a simple example
 -------------------------------

 Start the shell/terminal that is configured during the installation.
-Please refer to :doc:`install`.
+Please refer to :ref:`section-ivabs_install` for more information.

-Optionally change the python virtual environment.
+    Optionally, if you are using Python virtual environment managed by Anaconda, you need to activate it first.
-For example, if Python 3 and all dependencies are installed in a virtual environment named ``py3ivabs`` using Anaconda, then activate it using
+    For example, if Python 3.6 and all dependencies are installed in a virtual environment named ``py3ivabs``, then activate it using

     ..  code-block:: shell

         conda activate py3ivabs

 Go to the directory ``IVABS_ROOT/examples/e0_quickstart``